 Vörös Cellars.
 After living in the Napa Valley for 25 years, founder of Vörös Cellars Patsy Pope, Jr. has been gripped by the wine bug in a big way.
 This interest and passion for educating herself about wine came later in her life.
 As she says, “I am now doing what comes naturally for so many vintners in the Napa Valley”.

 Farming, however is not a new lifestyle for her.
-Her parents were farmers and ranchers raising usual crops including grapes and almonds as well as cattle and sheep.
+Her parents George and Patsy, were farmers and ranchers raising usual crops including grapes and almonds as well as cattle and sheep.
 In addition, they also had race horses including several prominent animals; Decidedly won the Kentucky Derby in 1962 and Mysterious won a number of highly regarded races.
+Patsy was introduced to both farming and horses through them.

 Patsy has enjoyed a diversity of careers including working for several cruise lines, running a flower business, and working in real estate.
 But today wine is her focus; she is taking wine making classes at Napa Valley College and wine and marketing classes at Santa Rosa Junior College (SRJC).